soyart/soyart/README.md

 > 🎓 I went to a business school, but found job in tech.

-**My language of choice is Go, though I also intend to learn Rust.**

-I love these 2 languages because their design and trade-offs seem *right* (for a noob dev), although the first language I actually "tried" to learn was Swift.
+I can program in Go, Rust, JS/TS, as well as Python and Bash (if that counts).

 ### Personal projects me and my friends find useful

+- 🔒 [gfc](https://github.com/artnoi43/gfc) - my first Go code!
+This CLI program is used to encrypt/decrypt with AES256, (X)ChaCha20-Poly1305, and RSA.

+- 🛠️ [gsl][https://github.com/artnoi43/gsl] - gsl is short for Go Soylib.
+Yes, it is a stupid *library* where I put in code that I expect might be useful tomorrow.

 - 💰 [FnGoBot](https://github.com/artnoi43/fngobot) - a Telegram chat bot for tracking/alerting prices from financial markets.

-- 🔒 [gfc](https://github.com/artnoi43/gfc) - my first Go code!
-This CLI program is used to encrypt/decrypt with AES256 or RSA.

 - 💩 [stubborn](https://github.com/artnoi43/stubborn) - a caching DoH (DNS-ver-HTTPS) resolver, with extra Redis support to make it all slower!